 Employee time-to-productivity, sometimes “Time to full productivity” measures the time taken for a new employee to learn enough to ably complete every aspect of their job.
 The time taken varies by role and can be work time or calendar time.
 The judgement about doing the job can be well defined or informal.
 There may be a framework of local employment law which guides the way the organization must work with the employee.

 Energy Intensity is the amount of energy consumed per unit of output.
-It can be applied at the level of a machine, a production line, a factory or a process plant.
+It can be applied at the level of a machine, a production line, a factory, or a process plant.
 It is also used by governments and industry bodies to characterize whole country economies and industry sectors.

-EROEI is used in energy provider industries as a guide to the viability and profitability of a resource.
+Energy returned on energy invested (EROEI) is used in energy provider industries as a guide to the viability and profitability of a resource.
 In oil well development, EROEI is the energy the well will produce as end fuel, expressed as a multiple of the energy required to extract and process it.

-ETO products are built to customer specifications.
+Engineer to Order (ETO) products are built to customer specifications.
 The ETO approach to manufacturing is similar to Assemble to Order (ATO).
 ETO is often an extension to ATO, where a manufacturer can still accept orders which cannot be built from the components used for ATO – but instead of refusing the order, the manufacturer designs and makes additional components.

 The decision whether to go ahead with the change uses these results and needs approval by all affected departments. change.
 When approved, the ECR is converted into an ECO, which will define the changes, and when they will take place.

-EPC companies provide design and build services for industrial facilities ranging from small factories to large oil refineries.
+Engineering, Procurement, and Construction (EPC) companies provide design and build services for industrial facilities ranging from small factories to large oil refineries.
 Owner-Operator companies commission EPC companies to execute projects.

 In a manufacturing enterprise, EI may be regarded as an extension of CIM that integrates financial or executive decision-support systems with manufacturing tracking and inventory systems, product-data management, and other information systems.

-ERP is an umbrella term for a suite of software modules used to control a firm’s processes.
+Enterprise Resource Planning (ERP) is an umbrella term for a suite of software modules used to control a firm’s processes.
 ERP is considered the ‘core’ business system and underpins all of the company’s business activity, including materials management, supply-chain management, production, sales and marketing, distribution, finance, field service, and human resources.

-A system to allow an organisation to demonstrate compliance with appropriate laws and regulations through both internal actions and by certification by a third party.
+Environmental Management System (EM) is a system to allow an organisation to demonstrate compliance with appropriate laws and regulations through both internal actions and by certification by a third party.
 The detailed requirements are covered in ISO14001 Environmental Management.

 The first Ethernet, based on coaxial cable, supported data at 3 megabits per second.
 In 2017 a standard using optical fiber for 400 gigabits per second Ethernet was approved – an increase in speed by a factor over one hundred thousand in 35 years.

 The European Economic Community (EEC) was a forerunner of the European Union (EU).
 The EEC organization was absorbed into the European Union (EU) in 1993.

-XML is a document and data markup standard.
+eXtensible Markup Language (XML) is a document and data markup standard.
 The concept of markup is to annotate a document with information which can be recognized as separate from the document content.
 This allows easier transfer of documents and data between applications.
 XML is important for Enterprise Application Integration, and for data transfer in e-commerce.